about us

 It all started with a dream...

 Kira wanted to go to Africa ever since she first saw pictures of Kilimanjaro and the Maasai in Tanzania in her children’s atlas.
 She was just 7 years old then.
 After a youth exchange in South Africa, she decided to do voluntary service in Arusha, Tanzania, in 2008.
 Here she stayed for almost a year, fell in love with the country and its people and knew she would return.
-In 2014, 6 years, a degree in education and quiet a bit of work and life experience later, she launched STEP Africa in German-Tanzanian cooperation as a co-founder.
+In 2014, 6 years, a degree in education and quite a bit of work and life experience later, she launched STEP Africa in German-Tanzanian cooperation as a co-founder.
 Since 2019, Kira has been the sole director and point person for STEP Africa.
 The success of the organisation and the countless projects STEP Africa has been able to support and people it has been able to shape far exceed her expectations.
 There is nothing better than seeing how help multiplies and how friendships for life are formed!
-Besides STEP Africa itself, Kira’s absolute heart projects are the LIFE Community Centre, which is currently under construction, and the STEP Community Outreach Programme, which is run by our social worker Juma.
-Our own STEP Africa Volunteer Village will be under construction from 2023.
+Besides STEP Africa itself, Kira’s absolute heart projects are the LIFE Community Centre, which is currently under construction, the Tiny Steps Daycare, which is under the umbrella of LIFE and STEP Africa and the STEP Community Outreach Programme, which is run by our social worker Juma.
+Our own STEP Africa Volunteer Village has been under construction since 2023 with our first volunteers having moved in at the beginning of December 2025.
+From 2026 onwards it will be the home away from home for all STEP Volunteers in Arusha!

 “I believe wholeheartedly that volunteering, when conscientiously organized and executed, is an enriching experience for all involved.”